gfreches/cross-species-conngrads/README.md

 # Cross-Species Connectivity Gradient Analysis Pipeline

 This repository contains a suite of Python scripts designed to process, analyze, and visualize brain connectivity blueprints, with a focus on computing and comparing connectivity gradients across different primate species (e.g., humans and chimpanzees).
 The pipeline includes steps for averaging blueprints, masking, individual species gradient computation, data downsampling via k-means, cross-species gradient computation, and interactive visualization of the results.
+You can also find an online version of the 2-D interactive plot of this work in https://gfreches.pythonanywhere.com/

 ## Table of Contents
 1. [Prerequisites](#prerequisites)